FAIRmat-NFDI/pynxtools-raman/docs/how-tos/convert_data.md

 - You assign the reader name via `--reader raman`.
 - You assign the NeXus application definition, on which the output will be based via `--nxdl NXraman`.
-- You specify the name and path of the output file via `--output new_rod_example_neuxs.nxs`.
+- You specify the name and path of the output file via `--output new_rod_example_nexus.nxs`.
 - You assign an individualized config file via `src/pynxtools_raman/config/config_file_rod.json`.
 The config file is detected by its extension `.json`.
 - You give the file which includes the meta and measurement data via `examples/database/rod/rod_file_1000679.rod`.
 The parser is specified to detect the `.rod` file, and handle the content appropriately.